TD-Genomics-ESBS/Genomics-and-epigenomics-td4/README.md

 ##### Over-predictions and error in initiation codon definition

 Some genes predicted by glimmer exhibit important overlaps.
-Some examples of these genes have been translated (protein_sequences.txt available on moodle).
-Consider genomic context and similarity searches (NCBI BLAST, refseq_protein database, excluding Candidatus Sulcia) to validate or invalidate the existence or propose a correction for the following overlapping genes:
+Some examples of these genes have been translated (*protein_sequences.txt* available on moodle).
+Consider genomic context and similarity searches ((NCBI BLAST)[https://blast.ncbi.nlm.nih.gov/Blast.cgi], refseq_protein database, excluding *Candidatus Sulcia*) to validate or invalidate the existence or propose a correction for the following overlapping genes:
-SMU001/SMU002, SMU023/SMU024.
+**SMU001/SMU002, SMU023/SMU024.**

-1 1478 1308 [-3 L= 171] [ShadowedBy #2] 2 712 3321 [+1 L=2610] [Contains #1]
+*1 1478 1308 [-3 L= 171] [ShadowedBy #2] 2 712 3321 [+1 L=2610] [Contains #1]
 23 27794 27372 [-3 L= 423]
-24 27770 28498 [+2 L= 729] [DelayedBy #23 L=33]
+24 27770 28498 [+2 L= 729] [DelayedBy #23 L=33]*

 ##### Under-predictions

-Check if the following long intergenic regions (available on moodle) contain a protein coding gene (using NCBI BLAST pages, refseq_protein database and excluding Candidatus Sulcia): SMU043/SMU044, SMU204/SMU206, SMU183/SMU184
+Check if the following long intergenic regions (available on Moodle) contain a protein coding gene (using (NCBI BLAST)[https://blast.ncbi.nlm.nih.gov/Blast.cgi] pages, refseq_protein database and excluding *Candidatus Sulcia*): SMU043/SMU044, SMU204/SMU206, SMU183/SMU184

-1. Functional annotation
+### Functional annotation

-Assign a function of the following protein (available on moodle) sequences using NCBI BLAST (refseq_protein database and excluding Candidatus Sulcia):
+Assign a function of the following protein (available on Moodle) sequences using (NCBI BLAST)[https://blast.ncbi.nlm.nih.gov/Blast.cgi] (refseq_protein database and excluding Candidatus Sulcia):
 SMU138 et SMU140

 > :question: What additional research would be needed in this case?